podium-lib/context/README.md

 ### .process(HttpIncoming)

 Metod for processing a incoming http request.
 It runs all parsers in parallel and append the result of each parser to `HttpIncoming.context`.

 This will execute all built in parsers as well as all externally registered (through the `.register()` method) parsers.

 Returns a Promise which will resolve with the passed in `HttpIncoming` object.

 #### HttpIncoming (required)

-An instance of a [HttpIncoming object](https://github.com/podium-lib/utils/blob/master/lib/http-incoming.js).
+An instance of a [HttpIncoming] class.

 ## Static API